microsoft/windows-networking-tools/MultipathLatencyTool/readme.md

 ### Enabling DualSTA

-First thing, your application needs to indicate to the OS it wants to use a secondary interface.
+First thing, the application needs to indicate to the OS it wants to use a secondary interface.
 This will let the OS connect the secondary interface if needed.